raphael-group/LAML/README.md

 4. `LAML_output.log`: The LAML logfile.

 ## Examples
 We provide two examples for the two common use cases of LAML.
-See [Examples.md](https://github.com/raphael-group/laml/tree/master/examples.zip) for more dtails.
+See [Examples.md](https://github.com/raphael-group/laml/tree/master/Examples.md) for more details.

 ## Advanced I/O options
 LAML has the following additional options for I/O